ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

         });
       }, {
         root: null, // viewport
-        threshold: 0.05 // Trigger when even a small part (5%) of the banner is visible/hidden });
+        threshold: 0.01 // Trigger when even a tiny part (1%) of the banner is visible/hidden });

       bannerVisibilityObserver.observe(scrollingBanner);

       // --- Event Listeners for Dynamic Layout Changes ---
-      // Debounce resize and scroll events to re-evaluate overlaps let resizeTimer;
+      // Debounce resize and scroll events to re-evaluate overlaps and potential candidates. let resizeTimer;
       window.addEventListener('resize', () => {
         clearTimeout(resizeTimer);
         resizeTimer = setTimeout(() => {
+          // On resize, we must re-scan for potential overlaps as the entire layout can shift. scanForPotentialOverlaps();
+          // Then, perform a immediate visual overlap check. checkVisualOverlap();
-          scanForPotentialOverlaps(); // Re-scan for elements on resize checkVisualOverlap();       // Then check current visual overlap }, 300); // Debounce time
+          resizeTimer = null; // Reset timer to allow new debounced calls }, 300); // Debounce time for resize
       });

-      // For scroll, `IntersectionObserver` on observed elements handles much of it.
-      // But a direct scroll listener for a final check can still be useful if
-      // banner itself is moving, or elements inside the banner move. let scrollTimer;
+      let scrollTimer;
       window.addEventListener('scroll', () => {
         clearTimeout(scrollTimer);
+        // On scroll, the IntersectionObserver for banner and observed elements will fire,
-        scrollTimer = setTimeout(checkVisualOverlap, 100); // Shorter debounce for scroll
+        // but this direct scroll listener ensures a final visual check. scrollTimer = setTimeout(checkVisualOverlap, 100); // Shorter debounce for scroll });
-      });

-      // Initial setup:
+      // --- Initial Setup Calls ---
-      // Perform an initial scan for potential overlaps.
+      // 1.
+Perform an initial scan to find and observe elements that might theoretically overlap. scanForPotentialOverlaps();
-      // This will also set up the observers for those elements. scanForPotentialOverlaps();
-      // Perform an immediate check for visual overlap (this will also be triggered by bannerVisibilityObserver) checkVisualOverlap();
+      // 2.
+Perform an immediate check for visual overlap to set the correct initial state.
+      // (This will also be triggered by bannerVisibilityObserver if the banner is initially in view) checkVisualOverlap();
     }
   });